 She walked up and knocked on door #7 - lucky #7.
 She smiled when Angel opened the door to let her into the room.
 He quickly moved to the other side to stare at her from afar.
 Buffy shut the door with confusion written on her face.

 Her head jerked as if he had slapped her.
 It was as if he was talking to a stranger.
 Why is he way over there?
 Why aren't his arms around me, holding me?

 "That's a nice lie, Angel.
 I look awful but I'm getting better.
 Takes a lot out of a girl to come back after four months, plus, it's hard on the hair and nails," Buffy joked not knowing how to take this Angel.

 "Buffy!
 Don't make jokes.
 I know what it's like in Hell.
 What it does to you, you can talk to me if you want.
 You know I'll understand."

 She heard pity in his voice, and something unspoken filled his eyes.
 Understanding dawned on Buffy, and she wasn't sure whether to laugh or cry.
 He didn't want to be here.
 Angel was doing his duty by her.
 He would decide what he thought was right for her, regardless of what she wanted.

-"Yes, Cordy is a great help.
-Her visions guide us to who we need to help.
+"Yes, Cordy's a great help.
+Her visions guide us to who needs our help.
 Then, we go and help them.
 I have a great team with Wes, Gunn, Lorne and, I guess, Fred now.
 I rescued her from Pylea, where Lorne comes from.
 A portal opened in the middle of Caritas, and pulled Cordy inside it, and we had to go get her.
 I had to fight their champion for her, some dork named Groo.
 Isn't that a stupid name?
 Anyway, Cor, um, Cordy was their princess.
 You should have seen her outfit.
 It was some kind of metal bikini thing."